jpodwys/superagent-cache/README.md

 #### .pruneParams(params)

 In the event that you need certain query params to execute a query but cannot have those params as part of your cache key (useful when security or time-related params are sent), use .pruneParams() to remove those properties.
-Pass .pruneParams() an array containing the param keys you want comitted from the cache key.
+Pass .pruneParams() an array containing the param keys you want omitted from the cache key.

 ###### Arguments